NCleverly/CommonCore/Core Projects/Xamarin.Forms.CommonCore/ReadMe.txt

  - Newtonsoft.Json
  - Xam.Plugin.Connectivity
  - Xam.Plugins.Settings
- - Plugin.Permissions
- - Xam.Plugin.PushNotification /*Android may need to be downloaded from github and recompiled to latest SDK */
+ - Xam.Plugin.PushNotification (Not Required) /*Android may need to be downloaded from github and recompiled to latest SDK */
  - Xamarin.FFImageLoading.Forms
  - Xamarin.FFImageLoading.Transformations
  - Xamarin.Auth